-If we are not willing to settle for junk living, we certainly shouldn’t settle for junk foods!
-The very foods we love to eat and the ones we buy from the supermarket and the ones marketed by the fast food companies often on the television are the foods that favour the overgrowth oy yeast and bad bacteria in our digestive system.
+If we are not willing to settle for junk living, we certainly shouldn’t settle for junk foods.
+We’re pretty quick to kick junk people out of our lives, but it appears we are happy to eat junk, sometimes every day.The very foods we love to eat and the ones we buy from the supermarket and the ones marketed by the fast food companies often on the television are the foods that favour the overgrowth of yeast and bad bacteria in our digestive system.
 Before you are serious about eating and living well, it is advisable to make the right dietary changes you can read about on this website.

 Are you “guilty” of eating take-away foods once, twice, or several times a week?
 Is it Uber Eats, or dial-a-pizza?

 This is the very first thing to change, stop buying those fast foods and eat more at home.
 Buy fresh foods from your grocery store, butcher and Farmer’s Markets, you will be making healthier choices.
 This is the first step in the right direction, and one of THE most important foundational steps you take in reclaiming your health.